 COVID-19 Vaccines Unanswered Questions:

 1. What are the long-term effects of the COVID-19 vaccines?
 This is being monitored.
 The participants in the Pfizer and Moderna studies were initially followed for 2 months but they will be followed for 2 years.
 The good news is that most adverse effects from vaccines happens sooner vs later.

 2. How long will the immunity last?
 Will we need a new vaccine or booster every year?
 Most vaccines give long lasting immunity unless the the germ changes significantly requiring a new vaccine or booster.
-Since this is a new vaccine, antibodies and infection rates will need to be monitored.
+Because of the new strains, boosters are being researched.

 3. If you have had COVID-19 can you still receive one of the COVID-19 vaccines?
 There have been several reports of reinfection.
 At this time it is unclear how long immunity lasts from a natural infection although reinfection is uncommon in the 90 days after the acute infection.
 You should wait until until you are completely recovered from the acute infection and completed isolation before receiving the COVID-19 vaccine.

-4. Do these vaccines cover the new Coronavirus strains in the UK, South Africa, United States, Japan..?
+4. Do these vaccines cover the new Coronavirus strains in the UK, South Africa, Brazil, United States, Japan..?
 Viruses are constantly mutating.
 There can be minor variations are major mutations.
-So far the new strains spread easier from person to person but do not cause more severe disease.
+So far the new strains spread easier from person to person and there is concern of variants causing more severe disease.
 The UK variant was found to be 70% more transmissible which caused a huge surge in infections.